der-grosse/r6-strats/README.md

 ### Editor

-- show error messages
-- zIndex of menu needs to be higher than all assets
 - show selected elements of other active users
 - simultaneous editing resets current non-committed changes
+- zIndex of menu needs to be higher than all assets
 - refetch state every X seconds or when window gains focus
 - variable width barricades
 - make doors, windows and walls clickable to easily add assets